ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 {: faq}
 {: #faq-snapshot-3}

-You can take up to 750 snapshots per volume in a region.
+You can take up to 750 snapshots per first-generation volume in a region.
 Deleting snapshots from this quota makes space for more snapshots.
-A snapshot of a volume cannot be greater than 10 TB.
+A snapshot of a first-generation volume cannot be greater than 10 TB.
 Also, consider how your billing is affected when you increase the number of snapshots that you take and retain.

 In the current release, you can create up to 512 manual and backup snapshots of second-generation volumes.
-You can even create snapshots when the `sdp` volumes are unattached.
+You can even create snapshots when the `sdp` volumes are unattached.Second-generation volume snapshots can exceed 10 TB.

 ## Is there a limit on the size of a volume that I can take a snapshot of?
 {: faq}
 {: #faq-snapshot-4}

-The maximum size of a volume is 10 TB.
-Snapshot creation fails if the volume is over that limit.
+You can create snapshots of first-generation volumes only if they are less than 10 TB.
+Snapshot creation fails if the first-generation volume is over that limit.

+Second-generation volumes have no such limits, you can take snapshots up to 32 TB.

 ## How secure are snapshots?
 {: faq}
 {: #faq-snapshot-5}

-Snapshots are stored and retrieved from {{site.data.keyword.cos_full_notm}}.
+Snapshots are stored and retrieved from the regional storage repository.
 Data is encrypted while in transit and stored in the same region as the original volume.

 Snapshots retain the encryption from the original volume, IBM-managed or customer-managed.